ZhuMuMu0216/MLOps/README.md

 ---

 ### 2. How to call our API?
 Visit this website https://dtuhotdogdetect.vercel.app/, upload your image, and you will receive the prediction result.
-Due to the limited balance on our GCP account, you will not be able to access our website by mid-February.
+Due to the limited balance on our GCP account, you will not be able to access our website after mid-February.
 ![](docs/images/ui_our_app.png)

 ---